samueldantasoliveira/API-EXAMPLE/README.md

 # API-EXAMPLE

 > Status: Developing ⚠️
+## Description:
-### It is a Simple API with JavaScript, NodeJS, Sequelize and Express, where I did a CRUD of a Github account and a CRUD of Followers between this accounts
+It is a Simple API with JavaScript, NodeJS, Sequelize and Express, where I did a CRUD of a Github account and a CRUD of Followers between this accounts

 ## The Account Model fields: